dhirenshumsher/greenbird-configuration/README.md

 #### Spring context definition files
 These are regular Spring configuration files.
 The only special requirement we have for them is that they are named using the `*-context.xml` naming pattern.
-In addition to vanilla Spring files you can also add other context files that are based on Spring, E.g. Mule ESB flow definitions.
+In addition to vanilla Spring files you can also add other definition files that are based on Spring, E.g. Mule ESB flow definitions.

 #### Configuration property files